Science in Israel

-- Dedication of that year’s National Science Day, which is held annually on the birthday of Albert Einstein (March 14), to the topic of women in science and technology.
+- Dedication of that year’s National Science Day (held annually on March 14, Albert Einstein’s birthday) to the topic of women in science and technology.

 - Publication of a survey of public opinion on women in science and technology.

-- Publication of a register of about four hundred and fifty outstanding women academicians in a variety of scientific areas.
+- Publication of a register of about 450 outstanding women academicians in a variety of scientific areas.

 - Establishment by the Committee of Heads of Universities of a forum mandated to advance women scientists in academia.